 Watch the 2nd panel below.

-This program is initiated and funded by the Polish Cultural Institute New York, presented and co-organized in partnership with Residency Unlimited, in collaboration with lokal_30, the Brooklyn Museum, Barnard College at Columbia University, Lohar Projects, and A.I.R. gallery.
+This program was presented and co-organized by Residency Unlimited, in collaboration with lokal_30, the Brooklyn Museum, Barnard College at Columbia University, Lohar Projects, and A.I.R. gallery.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.